 Incident Being Reported Procedures Institution Will Follow Sexual Assault Depending on when reported (Immediate or delayed report), institution will provide victim with access to medical care.
 Institution will assess immediate safety needs of victim.
 Institution will assist victim with contacting local police if complainant requests AND provide the victim with contact information for local police department.
 Institution will provide victim with referrals to on- and off-campus mental health providers.
 Institution will assess need to implement interim long-term protective measures, if appropriate.
 Institution will provide the victim with written explanation of the victim's rights and options.
 Institution will provide a "no trespass" or "no contact" directive to the accused party if deemed appropriate.
+Institution will provide written instructions on how to apply for a protective order.
 Institution will provide a copy of the policy applicable to Sexual Assault to the victim and inform the victim regarding timeframes for inquiry, investigation and resolution.
 Institution will inform the victim of the outcome of the investigation, whether or not the accused will be administratively charged, and what the outcome of the hearing is.
 Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for reporting sex-based discrimination or for assisting in the investigation